zakgrin/Deploy_ML_Model/README.md

 ## ML Model
-In this project, a tensorflow DNN model to predict Auto MPG was used ([Basic regression: Predict fuel efficiency](https://www.tensorflow.org/tutorials/keras/regression)).
-This tutorial shows how to get started with tensorflow to develop a basic deep neural network (DNN) regression model.
-Although you can deploy the model directly without understanding the details, it is strongly recommended to read this tutorial to understand the data input and output of the model. [notebook](notebook.ipynb) provides the minimum understanding for model loading to perform prediction.
+In this project, a tensorflow DNN model to predict Auto MPG was used ([Basic regression: Predict fuel efficiency](https://www.tensorflow.org/tutorials/keras/regression), this tutorial shows how to get started with tensorflow to develop a basic deep neural network (DNN) regression model).
+Although you can deploy the model directly without understanding the details, it is strongly recommended to understand the data input and output of the model. [notebook](notebook.ipynb) provides the minimum understanding for model loading to perform prediction.

 ## Run API App

-__Python__
+### Using Python

 If you want to run the API application in your local machine using python, navigate to the folder project and: